"I had reasoned dis out in my mind;

 Steiner 'DBAL-I2' [ weapon mounted laser ]

 The DBAL-I2 (8 oz, 1x AA or CR123) from Steiner has an IR laser, IR laser illuminator, and visible lasers (red and green) and attaches to rifles via a Picatinny rail.
-They are best used in conjunction with a head mounted NVD like the MNVD-51 or AN/PVS-14 night vision monocular.
+They are best used in conjunction with a head mounted NVD like AN/PVS-14 night vision monocular.
 If your opponents have NVD and you don't you can level the playing field by using illumination like road flares.
 Steiner

 Tactical Scorpion Gear 'Level III+ PE Polyethylene Body Armor' [ armor plate ]